ibexa/documentation-developer/docs/getting_started/first_steps.md

 To display Content in the front page you need to define content views and templates.

-Content views decide which templates and controllers are used to display Content.
+Content views decide which templates and controllers are used to display content.

 1\.
 In `config/packages/ezplatform.yaml`, under `ezplatform.system`, uncomment the `site_group` key
 and add the following block (pay attention to indentation: `content_view` should be one level below `site_group`):